ShymaaIsmail/requirement-analysis/README.md

-# requirement-analysis
-The Requirement Analysis Project focuses on crafting a comprehensive foundation for software development by documenting, analyzing, and structuring requirements.
+# Requirement Analysis in Software Development

+## 📖 Brief Introduction
+This project is designed to build a solid foundation in Requirement Analysis for a booking management system, simulating real-world scenarios in software development.

+### ✅ **Purpose**
+- Develop a comprehensive blueprint for the requirement analysis phase, focusing on clarity, precision, and structure.